regorxxx/Search-by-Distance-SMP/README.md

 	Uses a simplification of the GRAPH method.
 Let's say we assign a number to every "big" cluster of points on the music graph, then we can simply	put any genre/style point into any of those clusters and give them a value.

 ### Other features
-* Fully configurable tag remmaping, weights, etc.
+* Fully configurable tag remapping, weights, etc.
 * The comparison pool can be filtered with multiple filters:
   * Global forced query (for example to always exclude live tracks).
   * Dynamic queries based on the reference track.